dekdevy/hordes-loc/README.md

   ru -> ru.json
   ...
 ```
-If you want to check which languages are missing in a file, scroll down to the botton of the "Run npm test" output.
+If you want to check which languages are missing in a file, scroll down to the bottom of the "Run npm test" output.
 ```bash
 Finding missing translations...
    classes archer description → [de, tr, es]